pescestefano96/programming_HSG/README.md

 # Stock Screener

-This project is part of the courses "Introduction to Programming" and "Programming with Advanced Computer Languages" at the University of St. Gallen (HSG) held during the spring semester of 2022.
-The purpose is to construct a so-called stock screener in Python following Marvini's (2013) stock trend following strategy.
+This project is part of the "Introduction to Programming" and "Programming with Advanced Computer Languages" courses at the University of St. Gallen (HSG) held in the spring semester of 2022.
+The purpose is to construct a so-called stock screener in Python following the stock trend following strategy of Marvini (2013).

-Afterwards, the theoretical background and the structure of the code are explained.
+Subsequently, the theoretical background and code structure will be explained.

 ### Context